clarefmccann/clarefmccann.github.io/content/cv/index.markdown

 ## **_AWARDS & HONORS_**:

-University of California, Los Angeles Alumni Fellowship 2022</br>
+The University of California, Los Angeles Alumni Fellowship 2022</br>
 University of Oregon – Psychology Undergraduate Commencement Speaker 2020</br>
 University of Oregon - Psychology Departmental Honors 2020</br>
-University of Oregon - Dean’s Award for Service 2020</br>
+The University of Oregon - Dean's Award for Service 2020</br>
-University of Oregon - Dean's List</br>
+The University of Oregon - Dean's List</br>

 ## **_RESEARCH EXPERIENCE_**:

 **Lab Coordinator | Developmental Social Neuroscience lab | University of Oregon**</br>
 *September 2020 – present*</br>
 **Supervisor**: Jennifer Pfeifer, Ph.D.
-* Operate scans of structural and functional sequences for adolescent participants on a Siemens 3T Skyra magnetic resonance imaging machine
+* Operated scans of structural and functional sequences for adolescent participants on a Siemens 3T Skyra magnetic resonance imaging machine
-* Collect and manage multiple time points of behavioral, anthropometric, endocrine and neuroimaging data in a sample of 174 adolescent participants (ages 10.0-20.0)
+* Collected and managed multiple time points of behavioral, anthropometric, endocrine, and neuroimaging data in a sample of 174 adolescent participants (ages 10.0-20.0)
-* Manage and assess the ethics and operations of multiple protocols while working with the IRB to facilitate protocol changes and progress reports
+* Managed and assessed the ethics and operations of multiple protocols while working with the IRB to facilitate protocol changes and progress reports
-* Develop tasks, training, and protocols for undergraduate research assistants to ensure their learning goals are met
+* Developed tasks, training, and protocols for undergraduate research assistants to ensure they met their learning goals
-* Established and maintain an undergraduate research assistant support team to facilitate bi-weekly journal clubs and professional development workshops
+* Established and maintained an undergraduate research assistant support team to facilitate bi-weekly journal clubs and professional development workshops
-* Administer Kiddie Schedule for Affective Disorders and Schizophrenia (KSADS-PL; minimum of 4 interviews per month) interviews to parents and adolescent participants
+* Administered Kiddie Schedule for Affective Disorders and Schizophrenia (KSADS-PL; minimum of 4 interviews per month) interviews to parents and adolescent participants
-* Organize a multi-site research project to assess the development of purpose, goals, and well-being in college-aged participants
+* Organized a multi-site research project to assess the development of purpose, goals, and well-being in college-aged participants
-* Coordinate scheduling of families and participants to adhere to the longitudinal timeline
+* Coordinated scheduling of families and participants to adhere to the longitudinal timeline
-* Crafting a manual, resources, and training for how to address and prevent racist behaviors by child participants as a part of an anti-racism committee
 * Acquired, cleaned, and visualized data trends using R programming to assist Dr. Pfeifer with an R56 NIH-funded grant application

 **Research Assistant | Developmental Social Neuroscience lab | University of Oregon**</br>